-Because we do not yet understand the mix of perennial and annual systems and what level of ecological design can realistically be applied, permanent agriculture will coexist to some degree with highly advanced annual systems employing stage 3 IPM and organic production techniques.
+Because we do not yet understand the mix of perennial and annual systems and what level of ecological design can realistically be applied at a wide scale, permanent agriculture will coexist to some degree with highly advanced annual systems employing stage 3 IPM and organic production techniques.

-So, while there is a permaculture imperative, the path to optimize it is not yet clear.
+So, while there is a permaculture imperative, the path to optimize it is just emerging.
 If modelling is implemented at the Efficiency stage (see Research and Development), the steps will be better articulated for implementation at this stage.
 See also the discussion under Goal 2, Demand - supply Coordination, Redesign.
 Albrecht and Wiek (2021), in their analysis of modern food forests, identify critical development pathways that include: